 New dataset application walkthrough

-- Login to the Geospatial Data Upload Tool.
+- Login to the SLIP Self Service Data Upload Tool (DUT)

 On this first tab, you’ll be asked to supply core metadata about your dataset.